 The markets for semiconductors in general, and for mixed-signal ICs in particular, are intensely competitive.
 We expect that the market for our products will continually evolve and will be subject to rapid technological change.
 In addition, as we target and supply products to numerous markets and applications, we face competition from a relatively large number of competitors.
-We compete with Analog Devices, Atmel, Broadcom, Conexant, Cypress, Epson, Freescale, Infineon Technologies, LSI, Maxim Integrated Products, Microchip, NXP Semiconductors, Renesas, STMicroelectronics, Texas Instruments, Vectron International, Zarlink Semiconductor and others.
-We expect to face competition in the future from our current competitors, other manufacturers and designers of semiconductors, and start-up semiconductor design companies.
+We compete with Analog Devices, Atmel, Broadcom, Conexant, Cypress, Epson, Freescale, IDT, Lantiq, LSI, Maxim Integrated Products, Microchip, NXP Semiconductors, Renesas, Sony Semiconductor, ST-Ericsson, STMicroelectronics, Texas Instruments, Vectron International, Zarlink Semiconductors, and start-up semiconductor design companies.
 As the markets for communications products grow, we also may face competition from traditional communications device companies.
-These companies may enter the mixed-signal semiconductor market by introducing their own ICs or by entering into strategic relationships with or acquiring other existing providers of semiconductor products.
+These companies may enter the mixed-signal semiconductor products.
 In addition, large companies may restructure their operations to create separate companies or may acquire new businesses that are focused on providing the types of products we produce or acquire our customers.